brreg/brok/README.md

 1. Get yourself an Ethereum RPC and Ethereum secret and put these into /.env and ./packages/captable/.env
 1. Then you should be able to generate the SDK for any chain.

 SDK will look for environment variable BROK_ENVIRONMENT to determine which contracts to choose.
-Set this envrioment in your runtime.
+Set this environments in your runtime.
 - local localhost - Will use local blockchain
 - dev brokDev - Will use Arbitrum Goerli
 - stage brokStage - Will use Arbitrum Goerli